Health 1st Medical Centre

 Services or non VISA requirements, please go to the bottom for further information)

-1. Appointment letter or other instructions that you received from the U.S. Government or your legal adviser that show your alien/case number/MTL number.
+1. Appointment letter (in paper format) or other instructions that you received from the U.S. Government or your legal adviser that show your alien/case number/MTL number.

 All others (K1 visas, Waivers, Consulate interviews in Toronto), must bring (4) passport type photos as well as photo identification with your passport.
 Children may bring a citizenship certificate or a birth certificate.

 3. All your immunization information. (unless Waiver or Consulate interview from Toronto)

 Failure to have all necessary immunizations prior to your visit may result in a delay in receiving your immigration package.

 If you are pregnant bring a note from your doctor confirming the pregnancy and indicating the estimated date of delivery.